ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 If you have a nice and quiet space outside your office, you might as well do a proper retrospective outdoors.
 It is important that the location is really quiet (no street noise, street works, etc.) and also sheltered from wind.
-When the location is windy, team members might not understand each other as the wind takes the voice into different directions.
+In a windy location team members might not understand each other as the wind takes the voice into different directions.
 Inner courtyards are perfect for this.
 You could then also use the walls of the buildings for hanging up flipcharts and stickies.
 If the location is close to your office, you could also take a flipchart stand outside.

-Nevertheless, you should always be careful with such an outside setting and test everything beforehand.
+Nevertheless, you should always be careful with such an outside location and test everything beforehand.
 It can be really annoying for the team if they can’t hear each other, or if the stickies are blown away by the wind.
-So far we couldn't do an outdoor retrospective here at ePages because all locations near our office are not quiet enough.

 ## Combination of out- and indoor retrospectives

-If your team is not very experienced or you are worried about an actionable outcome, you might as well combine an indoor with an outdoor retrospective.
+If your team is not that experienced or you are worried about an actionable outcome, you might as well combine an indoor with an outdoor retrospective.
 The agenda can be roughly compared to a walk and talk retrospective but the team spends more time inside, and the topic identification and the discussion is more guided.
 This could be an agenda: